MontelioneLab/AISAR/README.md

   - RPFtable2SHIFTY.py: convert the chemical shift file used by RPF (bmrbtable file) to SHIFTY format
   - nmrstar3toSHIFTY-fromBMRB.py: give the bmrb ID number, download chemical shift assignments from the BMRB database and convert to SHIFTY format
   - nmrstar3toSHIFTY.py: convert the local bmrb file in nmrstart 3.0 format to SHIFTY format

-* group all pdb files in one directory into one pdb file R plots
+R plots
 * pLDDT_RCIplot.R